vnpy/vnpy/README_ENG.md

     <img src ="https://img.shields.io/github/license/vnpy/vnpy.svg?color=orange"/>
 </p>

-vn.py is a Python-based open source quantitative trading system development framework, officially released in January 2015, has grown step by step into a full-featured quantitative trading platform with 6 years of continuous contributions from the open source community, and currently has more than 600 users from domestic and international financial institutions, including: private equity funds, securities proprietary and capital management, futures capital management and subsidiaries, university research institutions, proprietary trading companies, exchanges, Token Funds, etc.
+vn.py is a Python-based open source quantitative trading system development framework, officially released in January 2015, has grown step by step into a full-featured quantitative trading platform with 6 years of continuous contributions from the open source community, and currently has many users from domestic and international financial institutions, including: hedge funds, investment banks, futures brokers, university research institutions, proprietary trading companies, etc.

-The new "vn.py Full Practical Advance" online course series has been launched on the official WeChat public number [**vnpy-community**], covering CTA strategies (completed), options volatility trading (being updated) and more.
+The new "vn.py Full Practical Advance" online course series has been launched on the official WeChat account [**vnpy-community**], covering CTA strategies (completed), options volatility trading (being updated) and more.
 To purchase, please scan the QR code below and click the [Advanced Course] button in the menu bar to.

 <p align="center">
   <img src ="https://vnpy.oss-cn-shanghai.aliyuncs.com/vnpy_qr.jpg"/>